Tommy Robinson: Hearts of Oak

-Alleged Russian links
+Russian links (2020–2026)

-In February 2020, Robinson travelled to Russia, visiting Moscow and Saint Petersburg for a series of talks, meetings and media appearances.
+In February 2020, Robinson travelled to Russia, visiting Moscow and Saint Petersburg for a series of talks, meetings and media appearances in Russian media, such as Russia Today.
 Russian state media gave Robinson positive coverage, depicting him as a victim of censorship and oppression by the European Union.
 He voiced support for Russian president Vladimir Putin.
 The New York Times alleged that the trip "was actually a front for his real purpose, which was to seek out Russian bank accounts where he could hide his money".
 The following year, he made a video in support of the Russian political party For Truth (За правду; Za Pravdu).
 Following the 2022 Russian invasion of Ukraine, Robinson spread pro-Russian disinformation about the war.
+In June 2026, Robinson met Errol Musk in a Moscow hotel, during a trip funded by the Musk Foundation.
+He later said that "Russia is not the enemy of Britain", but was criticised by Liberal Democrat leader Ed Davey who described Robinson as "a useful idiot for a hostile state".
+On his return to the UK, Robinson was briefly detained at Heathrow Airport and his mobile phones were seized for examination.

+In February 2026, a Byline Times investigation found that before his 2020 trip to Russia, Robinson was hired as a "goodwill ambassador" by the MMBF Trust (Matthew Martino Benevolent Fund), self-described as a "charity" but not registered as such.
+The Trust is part of network centred around London Post, an organisation that poses as local media but is operated by Moscow Media Group and its subsidiary MMG Brainstorming, directly working for the Presidential Administration of Russia, Russian Federation Council, State Duma and other Russian government organisations.

 2024 United Kingdom riots

 After leaving the UK for Cyprus in July 2024, Robinson was accused of spreading misinformation about the perpetrator of the mass stabbing of children in Southport.
 False claims that the perpetrator was a Muslim asylum seeker led to violent far-right riots across the UK.
-(In fact the attacker was the UK-born son of Christian Tutsi refugees from Rwanda.)
+In fact the attacker was the UK-born son of Christian Tutsi refugees from Rwanda.
 Rioters in Southport were heard chanting Robinson's name and "Who the f*** is Allah?"
 In August 2024, prosecutors in the UK began to investigate Robinson for his alleged role in inciting the riots.